Multiple layers of fragmented images and gazes

 About the video work #manazashi ※1

-In this film, human activities in Tanzania, Kenya, Burkina Faso, Senegal, Vietnam and Japan – the research sites of agronomist TANAKA Ueru and cultural anthropologist SHIMIZU Takao – are recorded from various perspectives.
-In addition, the voices of those who view the recorded footage intermingle in a multilayered way, weaving together the complexities of the world.
+The film showcases human activities in Tanzania, Kenya, Burkina Faso, Senegal, Vietnam, and Japan, which are the research sites of agronomist TANAKA Ueru and cultural anthropologist SHIMIZU Takao, captured from diverse perspectives.
+The voices of viewers of the recorded footage intermingle, weaving together the complexities of the world in a multilayered way.

-The #manazashi is a fragment of footage documenting a process of trial and error, which is never fully completed.
-It is also a ‘site’ of expression, as if the process of thinking about how to look at these fragmentary images is also part of the work.
+#manazashi is a piece of footage documenting a process of trial and error, which is never fully completed.
+It serves as a site of expression, as if the process of contemplating how to view the fragmentary images is part of the artwork.

-This film is a ‘site’ related to ‘human life itself’ that does not converge towards a conclusion.
+This film is a site related to “human life itself,” which does not converge towards a conclusion.

 Kenichi Sawazaki